LordPachimari/studlancer-web/README.md

 - [x] **Leaderboard**.
 Utilizing Rockset real-time data-analytics.

 ## In progress
 - [ ] **Notifications**.
-Notifications will be stored in supabase tables,  every new table insertion of a notification will trigger an event that can be captured by supabase Realtime listeners, which will notify the clients that are subscribed to the updates on the table.
+Find a way to push notification from the server.
+May use Websocket connection or SSE
 - [ ] **Payment**.
 Stripe for payment.
 - [ ] **Private chat**.
 Supabase realtime.
 - [ ] **Guild**.
 UI and appropriate CRUD operations needs to be done.